 Apply up to two times per year.
-Wait at least 30 days in between applications.
+Wait at least 30 days between applications.

-Use on bluegrass, fescue, ryegrass, bermudagrass, zoysia, centipede, and bahiagrass.
-Some temporary discoloration may occur on bermuda, bahia, centipede, and zoysia.
+Use on bluegrass, fescue, ryegrass, bermudagrass, zoysia, centipede, and bahiagrass lawns.
+Some temporary discoloration may occur on bermuda, bahia, centipede, and zoysia lawns.

 Do not use on St Augustinegrass (including Floratam), Dichonda, Lippia, Carpetgrass, and Bentgrass lawns as injury may occur.